 Jenny Mollen was on “The View” Wednesday to promote her book I Like You Just the Way I Am.
 Mollen is known for her racy comments on Twitter and this book doesn’t hold anything back.
-Whoopi Goldberg questioned why Mollen seemed subdued considering the subject manner of her book being so titillating.
+Whoopi Goldberg questioned why Mollen seemed subdued considering the subject manner of her book is so titillating.
 I have read a section of this book (it was in Cosmo): she discussed trying to a particular scene from 50 Shades of Gray with her husband Jason Biggs and the hilarious outcome from that.

 I haven’t read the whole book.
-I assume Candace Cameron Bure has, though: she took offense to some of the topics in it.
+I assume Candace Cameron Bure has, though: she took offence to some of the topics in it.
 Particularly buying a hooker for her husband and having a threesome with him.
-Bure is known for her conservative and religious views; she asked the audience why should that be celebrated, which garnered an applause from the audience.
+Bure is known for her conservative and religious views; she asked the audience why should that be celebrated, which garnered applause from the audience.

 What I find more interesting are the comments from other people– some called Bure crazy or said that she should leave public life and other things that are much worse than that.
 When did expressing your point of view become a horrible thing?
 Jenny Mollen certainly is in this book.
 Candace Cameron Bure is a celebrity that is known to be religious and to speak out for her beliefs, and I respect her for that, just as much as I respect Jenny Mollen.